 Don’t leave Lisbon with at least one shot of sweet, sticky cherry liquor, ginja.
 Despite the undeniable cough syrup vibes, its sweet yet strong flavour will suit anyone who likes port wine.

 If you only try it once, make sure it’s at A Ginjinha.
 Five generations of the same family have been producing the beverage since 1840 when it was invented at this very cafe.
 I paid €1.80 for a shot with fruit.

 Santa Justa Lift

-One of the most impressive features of Baixa is Santa Justa Lift, an incredible structure with a viewing platform on top.
+One of the most impressive features of Baixa is Santa Justa Lift with a viewing platform on top.
 Not only does it offer spectacular views but it also connects to Carmo Covent which requires a steep uphill walk to reach otherwise.

 Take a ride for €5 between 7.30am and 11pm in summer / 9pm in winter.

 Street art fans, don’t miss the pelican mural by Bordalo II at the base of the lift.

 The Convent of Our Lady of Mount Carmel (Carmo Covent) is a set of ruins that barely survived Portugal’s deadly magnitude 9 earthquake in 1755.
 While the city around it has been rebuilt, the convent is preserved without its roof.